About Momma

 In addition to talking the talk, I walk the walk in how I am raising my kids to be open to talking about mental health.
 I pursue allyship and certifications with various organizations and am a Positive Mental Health Champion at a global AEC firm.

 The gaming community is important to me for a host of reasons - the most important to me is the connections it helps me maintain.
 Gaming can open us to new worlds, connect us with people we wouldn't otherwise know in places we may or may not visit and give us a chance to rise to exciting challenges and discover new stories and paths - sometimes within our own selves.
-Through gaming, I have been able to connect more with my two youngest sons to a much higher degree than I would have without b/c it helps me "speak their language."
+Through gaming, I have been able to connect more with my sons to a much higher degree than I would have without b/c it helps me "speak their language."
 Gaming has also brought some symptom relief for my youngest son's tourette syndrome at times, and for that I am eternally grateful.
 Plus, I grew QUITE closer to one of my sisters through gaming and the gaming community!
 I truly believe that video games support social connections in a massively significant way.
 Gaming brings people together from all around the world - no matter the culture and sometimes even language - and allows them to experience the same thing as one another TOGETHER.

 Also, I love puns!!!
 When it's not a mental health interview stream, I usually have a joke or pun as my title.